Astros vs. Diamondbacks Player Props Betting Odds

 - He has a .261/.363/.432 slash line so far this year.

-- Bregman has picked up a hit in three straight games.
-In his last five games he is batting .182 with two walks.
+- Bregman heads into this game looking to extend his four-game hit streak.
+In his last five games he is batting .238 with a double and two walks.

 Bregman Recent Games